olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: Y

-Descrizione del campo:The medium that is recommend for growing the strain.
+Descrizione del campo: The medium that is recommend for growing the strain.

+Questo campo è compilato automaticamente con il valore del campo XXX